How I Work

 But because we work so hard, we will find ourselves with a surprising amount of time to hang out and chat.
 I love that part because I like to talk and because I have found that it is within those conversations that the excellent essay ideas spawn.
 I call it “the good shit,” and it’s the type of background info and personality aspects you display that makes you special.
 I’m good at finding those aspects, but the only way to discover them is to be live with you every week and get to know and understand you on a deeper level.

 But don’t take my word for it.
 Check out the applications packages I offer and then sign up for a free consultation with me.
-I will send you a portfolio of my past work.
-This Google Doc includes the list of schools my previous students are attending, a wonderful list of testimonials I have collected, and some recent student essays that showcase the type of work I like to accomplish.
-Then feel free to chat with me for 20 minutes and ask me anything you wish.
+During it, I will send you a portfolio of my past work.
+This PDF contains recent student essays that showcase the type of work I like to accomplish.
+Work that makes results like these possible.